CBorowski-dev/docs-operaton-org/content/update/minor/73-to-74/jboss.md

 ## Task Query Expressions

 As of 7.4, the default handling of expressions submitted as parameters of task queries has changed.
 Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.
 The process engine no longer evaluates these expressions by default and throws an exception instead.
 This behavior can be toggled in the process engine configuration using the properties `enableExpressionsInAdhocQueries` (default `false`) and `enableExpressionsInStoredQueries` (default `true`).
 To restore the engine's previous behavior, set both flags to `true`.
 See the user guide on [security considerations for custom code]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}}) for details.
-This is already the default for Camunda 7 versions after and including 7.3.3 and 7.2.8.
+This is already the default for Operatonversions after and including 7.3.3 and 7.2.8.

 ## User Operation Log